Yoon Sang: Music career

 In 2015 Yoon Sang participated in the Infinite Challenge Music Festival and was partnered with cast member Jeong Jun-ha.

 In 2019 he was a judge in the JTBC talent show Superband.

 In 2022 Yoon made his debut as a music director with the Film Twisted House.
 Later in July, Yoon has been confirmed to join the music program Sing in the Green.

+Personal life

+Yoon graduated from Kung Hee University in 1987 with a bachelor's degree in ceramics and crafts.
+He later studied in the United States, graduating from the Berklee College of Music in 2007 with a bachelor's degree in music synthesis, and graduating from New York University in 2010 with a master's degree in music technology.

+Yoon married actress Shim Hye-jin in 2002.
+The couple met in 1998 when Shim was cast in the music video for Yoon's song, "As Always".
+They have two sons: Lee Chan-young (born 2004) and Lee Jun-young (born 2009).
+His eldest son, Chan-young, made his debut with boy group Riize, under SM Entertainment, in September 2023, using his English name, Anton, as his stage name.